Cassandra Callender, forced to undergo chemo, dies at 22

 Connecticut’s high court found that Callender, who had run away during a home visit, demonstrated she did not have the maturity to make her own medical decisions.

 Doctors eventually implanted a port in her daughter against her will to administer treatment, Fortin said.
-She lived at the hospital for sixth months.
+She lived at the hospital for six months.

 Callender disclosed in 2016 that a mass had been found on her lungs and that she would undergo alternative treatments.